TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 77/Psalms 77.3.md

 ---

-I remember God, and am disquieted: I complain, and my spirit is overwhelmed. {{Selah
+I remember God, and I groan.
+I complain, and my spirit is overwhelmed.
+Selah.